kosilko/Contacts-Explorer/README.md

 <br />
 How to use:
 <br />
- - Select menu "Databeses" and click "Viber" or "Skype" button.
+ - Select menu "Databeses" and click "Viber" or "Skype" item.
 <br />
  - In browse dialog you must select an database file.
 <br />